Yury Syomin: Playing career

-Coach career
+Coaching career

 Syomin started his coaching career in 1983, when he was called to save Pamir Dushanbe, a First League team, from relegation.
 Syomin succeeded and was recognized as the honorary coach of Tajik SSR for this achievement.

 In 1986 Syomin went on to coach FC Lokomotiv Moscow, where he spent 19 years.
 During the period of his work Lokomotiv transformed from a mid-table club to one of the leaders of Russian football, winning the championship in 2002 and 2004.
 Syomin also enjoyed cup success, winning Russian Cup five times, Russian Super Cup twice and reaching Cup Winners' Cup semifinal twice.

 In 2005 Syomin left Lokomotiv for the Russia national team to help it reach the 2006 FIFA World Cup final tournament.
 He failed to achieve that and decided to leave the national team.
 In November 2005, Syomin began coaching Dynamo Moscow, but was sacked in 2006.
 In 2007, he returned to FC Lokomotiv Moscow as club president, but one year later his contract was terminated due to team's low league position.

 Later in 2007 Syomin took over the managerial position with FC Dynamo Kyiv in Ukraine and guided the club to a championship in the 2008-09 season as well as a semi-final appearance in the UEFA Cup.

 On 26 May 2009 he quit FC Dynamo Kyiv and returned to FC Lokomotiv Moscow.
 Under the terms of his contract, he was expected to stay with the club until December 2011.
 Syomin replaced Rashid Rakhimov (who had been fired a few weeks before that).
 He was fired as Lokomotiv manager on 29 November 2010.
 On 24 December 2010, he signed a new contract with Dynamo Kyiv ending in 2012.